tfabris/BlueGigaEmpeg/README.md

 Some modification of the empeg Car is required in order for this to work.
 Make sure to perform all modifications listed in this document for this to work correctly.
-Follow the "Checklist" section of this document to make sure all steps are performed.
+Follow the [Checklist](#checklist) section of this document to make sure all steps are performed.

 ###  Caveats: